-As a digital media company, TVNZ will illustrate the availability of Maori programmes on platforms other than traditional linear broadcasting platforms.
+As a video content service provider, TVNZ will illustrate the availability of Maori programmes on platforms other than traditional linear broadcasting platforms.

 Other Reporting

 TVNZ's statutory reporting and consultation requirements are set out in APPENDICES III and IV.

 TVNZ operates a "no surprises" policy with Shareholding Ministers and will communicate in advance any issues that are controversial or likely to be of wider public interest.